How to get a taxi in Rome: A First-Timer’s Guide

 As in all areas of life, there is a customary code of behaviour when getting in a taxi and Romans drivers make no exception.

-• How many people can seat in the back?
+• How many people can sit in the back?
 In cars approved for the transport of up to five people, no more than two passengers may be carried in the back seat.
 In cars approved for the transportation of six or more persons, patterns must be applied where there are no more than two passengers in each row of seats

 • Can I “choose” a driver when they are in the waiting line or bay?
-Not really, the drivers organize themselves and keep a line according to their arrival, so you can’t pick your favourite.
+Not really, at the taxi stands the drivers organize themselves and keep a line according to their arrival, so you can’t pick your favourite.

 • Can I ask to turn off/on the air conditioning?
 Yes, you can suggest the driver to lower or boost the temperature in the vehicle.